SpheITguru/data_virsualization/README.md

-## Automating the Deployment of Mivu Server on AWS using Terraform
+## Automating the Deployment of Data Virsualization Server on AWS using Terraform

 This Terraform configuration code will create a server in aws south africa region in the af-south-1a Avaliability Zone then install, run and enable the following packeges.
 It will also create an Elastic Public IP Address for the server.